release-drafter/release-drafter/README.md

     replace: My Name
 ```

-Multiple replacers will be applied in order, so if your replacement string matches something in the second replacer, it'll get triggered again

 ## Developing

 If you have Node v10+ installed locally, you can run the tests, and a local app, using the following commands: